Contract Requirements for Airworthiness-Related In-Service Support Services

 Notes:

-1. Since the above clauses use the term “TAA Organizational Acceptance”, which includes both TAA Accreditation and TAA Recognition, it is not necessary to tailor these clauses in the case where civilian organizational approvals are being leveraged.
+- Since the above clauses use the term “TAA Organizational Acceptance”, which includes both TAA Accreditation and TAA Recognition, it is not necessary to tailor these clauses in the case where civil organizational approvals are being leveraged.

 4.6.3 Implementation Plan.
 An Implementation Plan (IP) is normally produced to describe the organization’s plan for achieving full TAA Acceptance, including milestones, as seen in Data Item (DI) WSE-001 under section A.1 of Annex A to this Advisory.
-It also describes the organization’s transition plan for assuring compliance of products and services to technical airworthiness requirements for the period prior to full TAA Acceptance.
+It also describes the organization’s transition plan for assuring readiness for commencement of operations and compliance of products and services with technical airworthiness requirements for the period prior to full TAA Acceptance.
 Provisional TAA Acceptance may be granted based on an IP acceptable to the TAA.
 In some contracting schemes, the intent of the IP may be met by an In-service Support System Management Plan or equivalent document.
 Further details on the acceptance process and timelines can be found in TAA Advisory 2013-01 – TAA Accreditation Process (reference 3.2.h), as well as by contacting DTAES 4-5.

 4.6.4 Civil Organizational Requirements.
 Organizational approvals from Civil Aviation Authorities may be leveraged to achieve a TAA Organizational Acceptance.
 In these cases, TAA Organizational Acceptance clauses in 4.6.2 and the Universal Airworthiness Requirement Clause in 4.6.1 are still required.
 Depending on the airworthiness outsourcing strategy, the TA must determine whether to mandate civil Regulatory Approvals within the SOW, incentivize them through the bid evaluation, or make the decision that civil approved organizations are not required.